To say that the way in which organizations have managed their Incentive Compensation plans has changed over the years would be an understatement.

 If your organization uses spreadsheets or a homegrown system, ask yourself these questions to make sure that your solution is really automated and future-ready-

 A good Automation tool will help you break the silos of legacy systems by collecting your data from multiple sources (spreadsheets or any other homegrown systems) and streamlining it into a single source of information.
-This macroscopic viewpoint makes your data usable, helping you create more accurate forecasts and make better business decisions.
+This macroscopic viewpoint makes your data usable, helping you create more accurate forecasts and make better business decisions related to sales goals and objectives.

 With all the relevant data in one place, sales comp managers can proceed to analyze it more deeply and give holistic insights.
 Things that simply weren’t possible with static spreadsheets like identifying problem areas in real time are possible with an automated system.